 The next three songs on the conveniently abbreviated Engagement Party—EP—take a turn for the more acoustic-alternative, singer-songwriter genre.
 Hinting at ambient and moody modern influences like Vance Joy, Noah Gundersen, and Bon Iver, Soft Spot and For Now seem to tell a story in reverse—of love newly regained, and love slipping away as if in slow motion.
 "People always wonder if these songs are about us," says Chelsea, without conceding too much.
 "Most of them are about us, but a song can be deeply personal, whether or not the story in the song itself is a personal one."

 If these songs are personal, Just You & Me may be the most hopeful in the collection.
 The song winsomely staves off another breakup in the first verse: "Why don't we talk this over, it's plain to see this isn't over," Chelsea sings hopefully.
 "People often think this song is about divorce, but I like to think it's really the opposite," she explains.
 "True, it deals with uncertainty and indecision, like every other song on the album—like every other part of life."

 On that note, we end very near sonically to where we began: dual melodies and beat machine drums.
 Wild is less a descriptor of the song, and more a descriptor of life.
 "I said when we picked these songs that listening to the EP the whole way through would probably give someone a seizure if we captured each song in its truest form," Jacob jokes.
 "Listening to them now, I think they actually just tell a very human story.
 To me it's very fitting to end the album with a song entitled Wild, because that's exactly what this whole thing has been."

-Wendlo is currently gaining traction playing shows around Atlanta, building a following both online and in person, and planning to release more music in 2018.
+Wendlo is currently gaining traction playing shows around Atlanta, building a following online and building connections with fans in person, and planning to release more music in 2019.